Supporting a healthy menu in the classroom

 Grow, grow, grow

-If your school has a kitchen garden program why not link it to the canteen, by using the ingredients you grow and recipes you cook to test possible new canteen menu items.
+If your school has a kitchen garden program consider linking it to the canteen.
+Use the ingredients you grow and recipes you cook to test possible new canteen menu items.

 You could also help to supply the canteen with herbs or easy to grow vegetables (you might even save a little money).